Links on Android Authority may earn us a commission. Learn more.

-Circa 2022, the competition is down to Siri vs Alexa vs Google Assistant vs Bixby, with Microsoft’s Cortana being all but eliminated.
+Going into 2023, the competition is down to Siri vs Alexa vs Google Assistant vs Bixby, with Microsoft’s Cortana being all but eliminated.
 Which one is tops?
-The answer is a little complex, and can depend on what you need an assistant to do.
+The answer is a little complex, and depends on what you need an assistant to do.

 Basic settings and tasks

 The winner here is Google, since there’s very little you can’t handle via Google Assistant commands.
-Depending on your region, you can even shop third-party stores using Google Shopping, or set a Teenage Mutant Ninja Turtles alarm for your child.
-It should be noted, of course, that Assistant isn’t perfect, and only has a full range of functions on Android devices — while it’s available on smart speakers and displays, as well through an iPhone/iPad app, you can’t for example ask a Nest Audio to call any number you feel like, or an iPhone to pair with your Bluetooth headphones.
+Depending on your region, you can even shop third-party stores using Google Shopping, or set a Teenage Mutant Ninja Turtle Beachs alarm for your child.
+It should be noted of course that Assistant isn’t perfect, and only has a full range of functions on Android devices — while it’s available on smart speakers and displays, as well through an iPhone/iPad app, you can’t for example ask a Nest Audio to call any number you feel like, or an iPhone to pair with your Bluetooth headphones.
 The latter owes mostly to Apple’s walled garden.